Kitchen update #4: Electrical

 In order for our hidden drawer to close, I then had to shave off the bolts.
 It was a tight fit regardless.

 Lastly, I think, I had to repair the drywall around the now-single light switch.
 Also on the internets, K came across the ol' California method.
 I have no idea why it's called that, but I thought it also seemed pretty nifty.
-Essentially, it involves taking a piece of scrap drywall and cutting off four sides, leaving only the front paper.
+Essentially, it involves taking a piece of scrap drywall and cutting off four sides, leaving only the front paper for edges.
+Then applying mud to the back of the paper to stick to the wall.
 It actually makes sense and worked great for this application.
 If we'd be installing something hanging in that spot, I'd have done a different method that used anchors behind the patch.
+For a switch this method was fine.

 With that, the electrical was finished.
 Time to move on… to plumbing.